Why evolution is true

 - the wide range of morphological variation that can arise solely through mixing and segregating existing genes in different ways; and

-- genetic variability introduced by corrupting genes.
+- genetic variation introduced by corrupting genes.

 It seems that these factors have lulled biologists into thinking that appropriate new genes can and will arise as required (for their proposed evolutionary scenarios), and the actions of these new genes blend seamlessly with those of previously existing genes; to the extent that they can completely ignore these essential genetic requirements and propose evolutionary scenarios solely in terms of morphological variations.
 (All that we now know about how embryonic development is effected through the orchestrated action of many interdependent genes is completely set aside.)